Temple of the Five Immortals (Shiyan): Five Immortals

 The Immortals were known by the locals as the protector deities of their families and relatives.
 On special days of celebration, the local people would climb the mountain to offer gratitude and reverence or to haul daily necessities to the residing Taoist monks.
 It is about a one-hour journey on foot from the village to the temple.
 The Immortals teach people the virtues of morality and compassion and the essence of heart-mind.
 They teach people to cultivate integrity and to nurture the innate nature of the self.
-The masters have revealed their supernatural abilities to help people in need, so crowds of people from the surrounding areas often climb to carry sacrificial offerings to them.
+The masters are said to have revealed their supernatural abilities to help people in need, so crowds of people from the surrounding areas often climb to carry sacrificial offerings to them.